ItsYeWolfie/javascript-concepts/README.md

 When we create an object, it is stored in the heap, and the variable `me` points to that object.
 When we create another variable `friend` and assign it the value of `me`, the value of `me` is not copied, but the identifier points to the same memory address.
 When we change the value of `friend.age`, the value of `me.age` also changes, because they point to the same memory address.

 In technical details: JavaScript will create an unique identifier with the variable name `me`, which will point to a memory address, for e.x `0x003`, and then the object's reference will be stored in that memory address.
 In other words, the piece of memory in the call stack has a refernece to the piece of memory in the heap, which holds the `me` object.
-Next, we create a new variable `friend`, which will point to the same memory address as `me`, which is `0x003`, with that, we have the understanding that the `friend` object is the exact same object as the `me` object.
+Next, we create a new variable `friend`, which will point to the same memory address as `me`, which is `0x003`, with that, we have the understanding that the `friend` object is the same as the `me` object.
 When we change the value of `friend.age`, the value of `me.age` also changes, because we are changing the value of the object that is stored in the heap, we are not changing the value of the memory address's vaue in the stack.

 How will this look in the whole picture?